cogoo/bynd-youtube/README.md

 Rendertron [(Rendertron)](https://render-tron.appspot.com/) : Rendertron renders requested pages using Headless Chrome, auto-detecting when your PWA has completed loading and serializes the response back to the original request.

 > Experimented with rendertron as an alternative to Angular Universal

+## Extras

+Implemented CI / CD with [Circle CI](https://circleci.com/)

+Hosting with Firebase [Firebase](https://firebase.google.com/) and using Firebase Cloud Functions to serve the app